digigaia/digitalgaia/concepts/timeline.md

 *2 years of production / project maturity*

-Money should start coming in this time, if appreciation of crypto assets didn't extend that period
+Money should start coming in at this point, and hopefully the collective will be self-sustaining at the end of this phase.

+**Business model**

-**Business model:** software licensing (GPL), consulting (e.g.: [SourceHut consultancy][srht]), possibly trading and/or management of crypto-assets or other investments in spinoffs
+A working business model should be agreed upon by the members of the collective, it could be any of software licensing (GPL), consulting (e.g.: [SourceHut consultancy][srht]), trading and/or management of crypto-assets or other investments in spinoffs, subventions, donations, etc.

 [srht]: https://sourcehut.org/consultancy/